 Good communication is essential to maintaining a treatment plan that addresses a patient’s current and future needs.
 How HCPs receive information, how clearly they give it, and the trust they build with their patients are all key components for a useful discussion.

-The goal of the Moving Fourth Steering Committee is to go beyond just raising awareness around best practice, and give clinicians and PLHIV a set of useful tools they can use to achieve the fourth 90* for better QoL in HIV care.
+The goal of the Moving Fourth Steering Committee is to go beyond just raising awareness around best practice, and give clinicians and people living with HIV a set of useful tools they can use to achieve the fourth 90* for better QoL in HIV care.

-HCPs and PLHIV can follow these recommendations with this step-by-step guide to get the most out of their consultations.
+HCPs and people living with HIV can follow these recommendations with this step-by-step guide to get the most out of their consultations.